 I left Blois early in the morning right after a quick breakfast in the hotel.
-From Blois to Sarlat La Canéda is a long road, more than 6 hours by train with 2-hour transit in St-Pierre-des-Corps.
-The train station in Sarlat is small, so upon arrival if we need taxi, we have to call them.
-There’s a notice on the wall, next to the entrance, with some taxi numbers.
-I called one of them and they picked me up just in 10′ and another 10′ minutes to reach the fairy tale old town – Sarlat-La-Canéda.
+From Blois to Sarlat La Canéda is a long road, more than 6 hours by train with a 2-hour transit in St-Pierre-des-Corps.
+The train station in Sarlat is small, so upon arrival, if we need a taxi, we have to call them.
+There’s a notice on the wall next to the entrance with some taxi numbers.
+I called one of them, and they picked me up in just 10 minutes, and another 10 minutes to reach the fairy tale old town Sarlat-La-Canéda.

 Place du Peyrou – Downtown of Sarlat at night.

-I book an apartment on the 4th floor of the very old house, built in 16th century, my flat right under the roof, no elevator, of course, in the building that survived more than 5 centuries.
-And for the first time in my life, to rent this place, for only 2 nights, but I had to sign a paper to make sure no damage anything during my stay!
+I booked an apartment on the 4th floor of a very old house, built in the 16th century, my flat right under the roof, no elevator, of course, in the building that has survived more than 5 centuries.
+And for the first time in my life, I rented this place for only 2 nights, but I had to sign a paper to make sure no damage was done during my stay!

 The entrance to my apartment on 4th floor…